se-edu/se-book/codeQuality/practices/avoidEmptyCatchBlocks/text.md

 <div id="body">

-Never write an empty 'catch' statement.
+Never write an empty `catch` statement.
+At least give a comment to explain why the `catch` block is left empty.

 </div>